 Compared with a Master in Public Administration program, the Certified Public Manager® engages students on similar competencies but at a much lower cost.
 Our students also have the benefit of being able to take learnings back to their places of work and see change happen immediately, rather than waiting until the end of a quarter-long class or multi-year program.

 Can I complete this program while working?

 Of course!
 Our program is designed specifically for working professionals.
-Most of our students are currently working in local government, and we encourage them to bring their work experience to class!
-Classes do meet during weekdays, and students can expect to have some work outside of the classroom.
+Most of our students are currently working in local government, and we encourage them to bring their work experience to class.
+Classes do meet during weekdays (typically 2-3 contiguous days per month), and students can expect to have some work outside of the classroom.

-Our program is a proud member of the National Certified Public Manager® Consortium, a nationally accredited, comprehensive management development program specifically designed to prepare managers for careers in federal, state, local government and in other organizations with a public purpose.
+Our program is a proud member of the National Certified Public Manager® Consortium, the body that establishes and preserves standards for the Certified Public Manager® (CPM) designation, a nationally-accredited, comprehensive management development program specifically designed to prepare managers for careers in federal, state, local government and in other organizations with a public purpose.
 Click the link below to join the ranks of certified public managers nationwide today.

 Are you a leader in a non-profit organization?